 Bikram supposedly started practicing yoga himself extensively at age 4.
 He suffered an injury in his teenage years where he feared he would be unable to walk again.
 It was then that he designed his 26 pose sequence that he attributes to restoring his health.
 Since, he has dedicated his life to the promotion of his yoga method, initially by starting up a chain of yoga studios in LA, whilst he was living there teaching the rich and famous.

 It wasn’t until the early 90’s that Bikram yoga came to London when a student of Bikram Choundhury’s, Michelle, bought the sequence to the UK.
 Michelle, founder and owner of Fierce Grace yoga studios in London, remains a respected and highly experienced yoga teacher.

-Over the years, Bikram became somewhat a yoga guru, and has an estimated 1,000 studios worldwide.
-However, more recently, there is much debate around his authenticity; with two lawsuits against him and further challenges over the exact nature of the hot yoga benefits, it appears
+Over the years, Bikram became somewhat a yoga guru and has an estimated 1,000 studios worldwide.
+However, more recently, there is much debate around his authenticity; with two lawsuits against him and further challenges over the exact nature of the hot yoga benefits.

 Nevertheless, his method of using heat in the yoga studio has taken off around the world.
 Although, this isn’t the first tradition to use heat for healing and to create a therapeutic environment.
 The Turkish Bath, the Finnish sauna and the Ayurvedic steam bath, to name a few, all make use of steam to promote sweating for health benefits.